bids-standard/bids-specification/src/02-common-principles.md

 ## BIDS URI: Pointing to files within and outside of BIDS datasets

-Throughout the BIDS specification there a metadata fields that contain one or more pointers to files
+Throughout the BIDS specification there are metadata fields that contain one or more pointers to files
 (for example `IntendedFor`, `SpatialReference`, and `AssociatedEmptyRoom`).
 Prior to BIDS version 1.7.0, such pointers were often required to be "relative paths".
-However the specification failed to consistently describe relative to *what* these pointers should be specified, and the exact syntax to be used.
+However the specification failed to consistently describe *what* these pointers should be relative to, and the exact syntax to be used.
-Yet even with perfectly well and consistently defined "relative paths", this method of pointing to files becomes impractical when referring to files that are outside of a particular file tree (for example, on the Internet), or when the location of the data that is being pointed to changes.
+Yet even with consistently defined "relative paths", this method of pointing to files becomes impractical when referring to files that are outside of a particular file tree (for example, on the Internet), or when the location of the data that is being pointed to changes.